Bounded Littlewood identities: Plethystic notation

-In particular, if $x$ is the empty alphabet then $p_r[-y]=-p_r[y]$ and if $y$ contains only a single letter, say $y_1$, then $p_r[-y_1]=-p_r[y_1]=-y_1^r$.
-This should not be confused with $p_r(-y_1)=(-y_1)^r$.
-Occasionally we need to also use ordinary minus signs in plethystic notation.
-To distinguish this from a plethystic minus sign we denote by the $\varepsilon$ the alphabet consisting of the single letter $-1$, so that
+Occasionally we need to also use an ordinary minus sign in plethystic notation.
+To distinguish this from a plethystic minus sign, we denote by $\varepsilon$ the alphabet consisting of the single letter $-1$, so that for $f\in\Lambda$

 Hence

 and